IELTS vs TOEFL – Comparison & Differences of IELTS and TOEFL

 IELTS VS TOEFL Listening

-• IELTS – IELTS listening test is designed to evaluate the student’s ability to understand a conversation and important information.
+• IELTS – The IELTS listening test evaluates the student’s ability to understand a conversation and important information.
 In the IELTS exam, students will be provided with 4 recorded monologues.
 The first two monologues deal with social needs, and the other two are related to the area of education.
 You can only hear the audio once, and the questions are based on them.

-• TOEFL – TOEFL exam the students are evaluated by giving them recorded lectures and conversations.
-They are required to answer the questions based on 3-4 lectures and 2-3 conversations that they have heard.
-A lecture comes with 6 questions and a conversation has 5 questions.
+• TOEFL – Students are evaluated by listening to recorded lectures and conversations for the TOEFL exam.
+They are required to answer questions based on 3 to 4 lectures and 2 to 3 conversations that they have heard.
+A lecture has 6 questions, and a conversation has 5 questions.

 Exam IELTS TOEFL